Resources / Templates

 Bookkeeping Template (Canada)

-Bookkeeping checklist for Canadian firms covering reconciliations, GST/HST/PST review, and period finalization with related client requests.
+Free bookkeeping job template for Canadian accounting and bookkeeping firms: reconciliations, GST/HST/PST review, and period close, with built-in client requests.

 Bookkeeping is the work that keeps a Canadian client’s books current, accurate, and ready for sales tax and year end.
 For most firms it is recurring revenue, but it is also where small inconsistencies compound: a missed receipt, a transaction coded to the wrong GST/HST rate, or a remittance recorded in the wrong period.
 Because tax treatment varies by province (a client in Ontario charges HST, one in Alberta charges GST only, and one in British Columbia or Saskatchewan layers PST on top), the coding decisions matter as much as the data entry.